Optimizing Human Performance

 - if everything external were to remain unchanged, what would I prioritize?

-- how do I work out what questions to research?
+- how do I work out what food and health questions to ask?

 - what motivations and mental models underlie scientific and expert advice?